 If, however, the LPR mechanism is going to be evaluated as new policy, the BC requests a PDP that is done through a “fast track” process.

 The BC understands that a PDP on LPR would not delay the delegation of new gTLDs.
-This PDP should be conducted in parallel with the delegations expected to begin in the second quarter of 2013.
-Using the theoretical fastest track possible under GNSO operational procedures, the PDP could be considered by the board as early as October of 2013.
+This PDP should be conducted in parallel with the delegations expected to begin in mid-2013.
+Using the theoretical fastest track possible under GNSO operational procedures, the PDP could be considered by the board as early as November 2013.
 At that time, any new consensus policies regarding Limited Protective Registrations would apply to all gTLDs, not just new gTLDs.

-These comments were compiled by Steve DelBianco based on comments from BC members.

-[This version was authorized by BC membership on 15-Jan-2013.]
+These comments were compiled by Steve DelBianco based on previous positions and comments from multiple BC members.
+Revisions were accommodated and this version was authorized by BC membership on 14-Jan-2013.